jimididit/tiktok-autoblocker/README.md

 ### Prerequisites

-Before you can use the LTES script, you must install Tampermonkey.
+Before you can use the TikTok AutoBlocker script, you must install Tampermonkey.
 Tampermonkey is a popular userscript manager that's available as a browser extension for Chrome, Firefox, Safari, and other modern browsers.

 1. **Install Tampermonkey**:
    - For Chrome: Visit [Chrome Web Store - Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo).